Shamoon Abbasi responds to Humaima Malick's 'abusive marriage' claims

 Actor Shamoon Abbasi shared on Facebook that a recent post by his former wife Humaima Malick on ‘abusive marriage’ has been misinterpreted.

-Recently, Malick took to Instagram and narrated her story of reportedly living in an abusive marriage for three years, followed by another failed relationship.
+Recently, without naming anyone, Malick took to Instagram and narrated her story of reportedly living in an abusive marriage for three years, followed by another failed relationship.
 She said she is ashamed of remaining silent about it all these years.

 Following her statement, the Waar actor responded to his ex-wife’s claims after it created confusion and said they shared a healthy relationship.
 “Me and Humaima have been good friends even after our divorce and always respected each other in general, and in public places.
 Even joked about things we shared in the past, ” he wrote.